GilsonLabUCSD/APR/APR_User_Manual.md

 One of the three receptor atoms selected for imposing receptor restraints.
 Also see R1.

 ### L1 \<an Amber-mask style string for atom selection> ###
 One of the two ligand atoms selected for imposing ligand restraints.
-L1 is also the origin of the aligned struture in align_z.pdb.
+L1 is also the origin of the aligned structure in align_z.pdb.
 Given how the restraints are currently set up, L1 should locate between L2 (see below) and the dummy atoms.
+(For more detailed illustrations, see Figure S1 in Henriksen et al. http://pubs.acs.org/doi/suppl/10.1021/acs.jctc.5b00405.)

 ### L2 \<an Amber-mask style string for atom selection> ###
 One of the two ligand atoms selected for imposing ligand restraints.